-Going live on his Facebook profile, Mark Zuckerberg discussed some of the new features and upgrades that might be added to the world’s largest social media site in 2017.
+Going live on his Facebook profile, Mark Zuckerberg discussed some of the new features and the upgrades that might be added to the world’s largest social media site.

 Facebook Inc. (NASDAQ:FB) makes its employees take a day off every month or two to brainstorm on new ideas for the site.
 And after these Hackathons, the ideas are voted on by the engineering team.
 The top ones are presented to the CEO and his executive team.